Benefits and lifestyle

 State Service Accumulated Leave Scheme (SSALS)

 SSALS allows us to approve plans for employees who request a reduced normal salary for a certain leave period.
 We pay a pre-determined amount of accumulated leave at the same reduced rate at the end of that leave period.
-Learn more about the SSALS by downloading this document.
+Learn more about the SSALS on the Department of Premier and Cabinet website

 Employee assistance program (EAP)